Reeves County, Texas: Demographics

 As of the third quarter of 2024, the median home value in Reeves County was $117,940.

 As of the 2023 American Community Survey, there are 4,145 estimated households in Reeves County with an average of 2.94 persons per household.
 The county has a median household income of $56,056.
 Approximately 17.6% of the county's population lives at or below the poverty line.
 Reeves County has an estimated 58.1% employment rate, with 6.9% of the population holding a bachelor's degree or higher and 71.3% holding a high school diploma.

-The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (38.5%), Spanish (61.3%), Indo-European (0.0%), Asian and Pacific Islander (0.2%), and Other (0.0%).

-The median age in the county was 34.4 years.